Distributary: Eastern Asia

 The Huai River in China splits into three streams.
 The main stream passes through the Sanhe Sluice, goes out of the Sanhe river, and enters the Yangtze River through Baoying Lake and Gaoyou Lake.
 On the east bank of Hongze Lake, another stream goes out of Gaoliangjian Gate and enters the Yellow Sea at the port of Bidan through Subei Guan'gai Zongqu, the main irrigation channel of Northern Jiangsu); its total length is 168 kilometers.
 The third stream leaves the Erhe lock on the northeast bank of Hongze Lake, passes the Huaishuhe River to the north of Lianyungang city, and flows into Haizhou Bay through the Hongkou.

+Southeast Asia

+The Tha Chin River and Noi River are distributaries of the Chao Phraya River in Thailand, splitting off from the latter about 200 kilometers upstream from the Bay of Bangkok.

+The Brantas River in East Java, Indonesia, branches off into two distributaries, Mas River, also known as Surabaya River, and Porong River.

+The Hong River in Northern Vietnam has notable distributaries such as the Day River, Ninh Co River and the Luoc River.
+All of these rivers empty into the Gulf of Tonkin.